MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/cognitive-services.md

 - Are you processing something related to spoken language, or are you processing text, images, or documents?

 - Do you have the data to train a model?
-If yes, consider the custom services that enable you to train their underlying models with data that you provide.
+If yes, consider using the custom services that enable you to train their underlying models with data that you provide.
 Doing so can improve accuracy and performance.

 This flow chart can help you choose the best API service for your use case.

 ![Diagram that shows how to select a Cognitive Services API.](../cognitive-services/images/cognitive-services-flow-chart.png)

-- If your use case requires speech-to-text, text-to-speech, speech-to-speech, use a [speech API](../cognitive-services/speech-api.md).
+- If your use case requires speech-to-text, text-to-speech, or speech-to-speech, use a [speech API](../cognitive-services/speech-api.md).
 - If your use case requires language analysis, text assessment, or  text-to-text, use a [language API](../cognitive-services/language-api.md).
 - If you need to analyze images, video, or text, use a [vision API](../cognitive-services/vision-api.md).
 - If you need to make a decision, use a [decision API or Applied AI Services](../cognitive-services/decision-applied-ai.md).